joschi/kafka-gitops/docs/specification.md

 - **ccloud** [Optional]: An object which contains an `enabled` field.
 Set this to true if using a Confluent Cloud cluster.
 - **topics** [Optional]:
     - **defaults** [Optional]: Specify topic defaults so you don't need to specify them for every topic in the state file.
 Currently, only replication is supported.
-    - **blacklist** [Optional]: Add a prefixed topic blacklist for ignoring specific topics when using `kafka-gitops`.
+    - **exclude** [Optional]: Add a prefixed topic list for excluding specific topics when using `kafka-gitops`.
 This allows topics to be ignored from being deleted if they are not defined in the desired state file.
-    - **whitelist** [Optional]: Add a prefixed topic whitelist for exclusively handling specific topics when using `kafka-gitops`.
+    - **include** [Optional]: Add a prefixed topic list for including specific topics when using `kafka-gitops`.
 This allows topics to be exclusively handled and topics not on the list are being ignored, even if they are not defined in the desired state file.

-?> `topics.blacklist` and `topics.whitelist` are _not mutually exclusive_ can be used together to whitelist specific topic prefixes and blacklist individual "sub-topics".
+?> `topics.exclude` and `topics.include` are _not mutually exclusive_ and can be used together to include specific topic prefixes and exclude individual "sub-topics".

-?> The blacklist takes precedence over the whitelist, so if a topic name is matched by both, it will be ignored and not deleted if it was not defined in the desired state file.
+?> The exclude list takes precedence over the include list, so if a topic name is matched by both, it will be ignored and not deleted if it was not defined in the desired state file.

 **Example**:
 ```yaml